MOON-BOI-STUDIOS/MBU-SOLANA/README.md

    Follow the instructions in the game to log in using your Solana wallet.

 4. **Play & Enjoy**:
-   Explore the city and engage in the arcade room experience.
+   Explore the city and the desert lands!

 ## How to Play
 - **Download APK for Android mobile**: Link:
 - **Log In**: Use your Solana wallet with a minimum of 0.5 SOL and 10 million Bonk tokens.
-- **Explore**: Walk around the city and enter the arcade room.
+- **Explore**: Walk around the city, play mini-games in the BONK Barkade, fish in Little China, explore the Desert lands
 - **Upgrade**: Stand in front of an arcade machine to upgrade using Bonk tokens.
 - **Enjoy**: Play the games and have fun!

 Distributed under the MIT License.
 See [LICENSE](./LICENSE) for more information.
 =======
-# For BONKATHON submission please go to the single-player branch! :)
+# For BONKATHON submission please go to the safe-mode branch! :)
 >>>>>>> b41254cc657fbc33667d7eaa1df6f550a784f68d